IARC-CSU/IACR-CMS/public/admin/content/pages/en/about-iacr-governance-iarc-and-gicr.md

 ---
-title: "About IACR | Governance | IARC and GICR "
+title: "About IACR | Governance | IACR and GICR "
-info: "About IACR | Governance | IARC and GICR "
+info: "About IACR | Governance | IACR and GICR "
 content: >-
   Following the implementation of the GICR, registry activities now underway in each region directly target current and future IACR members.
 As a key partner